-Of the factors that are considered less important, it’s customer testimonials, images (of premises or staff), FAQs, accreditations, or a regularly updated blog etc.
+Of the factors that are considered less important, it’s customer testimonials, images (of premises or staff), FAQs, accreditations, or a regularly updated blog, etc.

-Crucially however they are not the first thing that local consumers are looking for… If a local business can provide the most important info first & foremost then these additional features can be added later to enhance the website experience.
+Crucially however they are not the first thing that local consumers are looking for… If a local business can provide the most important info first and foremost then these additional features can be added later to enhance the website experience.

 Website factors which make consumers WANT to use a local business